 Divorce Child Support

-The underlying principle is that the payment of child support should suffice for the following expenses of the children.
+The payment of child subsidy amount should suffice for the following expenses of the children:

 - Medication